Saturday, May 16, 2015

 Charley

-It was after lunchtime so we stopped in Athens, Alabama at Burger King.
-Hubby ordered two one-dollar hamburgers and I ordered a large onion ring and to drink I ordered large water with lemon.
-I was not very hungry because I had filled up on the cinnamon bites.
+It was after lunchtime, so we stopped in Athens, Alabama, at Burger King.
+Hubby ordered two one-dollar hamburgers, and I ordered a large onion ring.
+Toto dri,nk I orderea d large water with lemon.
+I wasn't very hungry because I had already filled up on the cinnamon bites.

-We traveled down Highway 72 through Huntsville, over Mono Sano Mountain down in the valley of Hampton Cove.
+We traveled down Highway 72 through Huntsville, over Mono Sano Mountain, and down into the valley of Hampton Cove.

 We stopped atop the Scenic Gunter Mountain at the Kate Duncan Smith Daughters of the American Revolution School.

-Kate Duncan Smith Daughter of the American Revolution School
+Kate Duncan Smit, a Daughter of the American Revolution School

-I can just imagine sitting in the classroom looking outside and longing to be in the woods below.
+I can just imagine sitting in the classroom, looking out the window, and longing to be in the woods below.

-There was an overlook, where we parked to take pictures of farmhouse, fields, and the woods.
+There was an overlook where we parked to take pictures of the fields and the woods.

-View from School down into the valley below
+View the School down into the valley below.

-This school was built out of fieldstone's, cut sandstone and pine logs in 1924.
+This School was built from fieldstone, cut sandstone, and pine logs in 1924.

 The campus has twelve buildings built between 1924 and 1957 and includes about 240 acres.

-Kate Duncan Smith Daughter of the American Revolution School
+Kate Duncan Smit, a Daughter of the American Revolution School

-Kate Duncan Smith Daughter of the American Revolution School
+Kate Duncan Smi, the Daughter of the American Revolution School

-Cathedral Caverns State Park located in Kennamer Cove was our next stop.
+Cathedral Caverns State P, located in Kennamer Cove, was our next stop.

-There were a total of ten in our group and each person paid fifteen dollars except our tour guide.
+There were a total of 10 in our group, and each person $15, except our tour guide.

-The massive entrance to Cathedral Caverns is 126 feet wide and twenty-five high.
+The massive entrance to Cathedral Caverns is 126 feet wide and twenty-five feet high.

-Inside we saw Big Rock Canyon, Mystery River, and Stalagmite Mountain, Frozen Waterfall, Goliath, huge stalagmite column that reaches the ceiling, the shadow of Abraham Lincoln, Darth Vader’s head, Hurd of elephants butts and many other sites.
+Inside, we saw Big Rock Canyon, Mystery River, Stalagmite Mountain, Frozen Waterfall, Goliath —a huge stalagmite column that reaches the ceiling —the shadow of Abraham Lincoln, Darth Vader's head, Hurd of elephants' butts, and many other sites.

 Cathedral Caverns